Pitta Kathalu: Ramula

-This story is about a young and modest community Telangana woman named Ramula (Saanve Megghana) and her fit-in vain boyfriend, Ram Chander (Abhay Bethiganti).
-A politician named Swaroopa Akka (Manchu Lakshmi) witnesses Ramula trying to commit suicide by jumping from a bridge and stops her.
-Ramola says that her boyfriend broke up with her.
-Swaroopa gives her an idea: seduce Ram and make a sex tape with him to find out if he's just using her, so she can ruin him as revenge.
-After having sex, Ram goes to his parents and expresses his love for Ramula, deciding to marry her.
-Ramula is happy to learn this and Ram decides to propose to her in front of her family.
-Ramula calls Swaroopa and tells her the good news, but Swaroopa decides to ruin them both to advance her own career by releasing their sex tape in a live news program, which Ramula's family sees.
-A traumatized Ramula jumps from her terrace and dies in front of Ram, who has brought musical band members to propose to her.
-The story ends with Ram shouting Ramula's name in tears.
+This story follows a young woman from a small town in Telangana named Ramula (Saanve Megghana) and her vain boyfriend, Ram Chander (Abhay Bethiganti).
+A politician named Swaroopakka (Manchu Lakshmi) witnesses Ramula attempting suicide by jumping from a bridge and stops her.
+Ramula explains that her boyfriend broke up with her.
+Swaroopakka suggests she seduce Ram and film a sex tape to determine if he is just using her, allowing Ramula to ruin him in revenge.
+After having sex, Ram goes to his parents, expresses his love for Ramula, and decides to marry her.
+Ramula is happy to learn this, and Ram plans to propose to her in front of her family.
+Ramula calls Swaroopakka to share the good news, but Swaroopakka decides to ruin them both to advance her own career; she releases their sex tape on a live news program, which Ramula's family sees.
+A traumatized Ramula jumps from her terrace and dies in front of Ram, who has brought a band to propose to her.
+The story ends with Ram tearfully shouting Ramula's name.

 Meera

-This story is about a youthful spouse named Meera (Amala Paul), who goes through a difficult stretch because of her dubious and insane husband, Vishwa Mohan (Jagapathi Babu).
+This story centers on a young wife named Meera (Amala Paul), who is going through a difficult time due to her suspicious and abusive husband, Vishwa Mohan (Jagapathi Babu).
 Meera is pregnant and has two children.
-She has an affair with Shiva (Ashwin Kakumanu), which Vishwa knows about.
-On the couple's 10th anniversary celebration, Vishwa's friend Abbas (Vamsee Chaganti) gifts them a beautiful portrait of girl turning behind.
-Everybody says that the girl looks like Meera, and this enrages Vishwa.
-He slaps Abbas, making everyone leave.
-The next day, he takes Meera to the hospital to determine if the father of her unborn child is him or Shiva, but one of Vishwa's friends and his wife learn that Meera was raped multiple times by Vishwa.
-After a while, Vishwa imagines Abbas and Meera having sex, which makes him go to Abbas's house to confront him.
-Vishwa thrashes Abbas, only to find that he was having sex with another man, revealing that Abbas is gay.
-Vishwa is then arrested for seven years.
-After a few days, it is revealed that Shiva was an imaginary character who Meera created in order to provoke Vishwa in a gambit to escape from her husband.
-At the end, Meera smiles that she got her freedom.
+She is having an affair with Shiva (Ashwin Kakumanu), of which Vishwa is aware.
+At the couple's 10th anniversary celebration, Vishwa's friend Abbas (Vamsee Chaganti) gifts them a portrait of a girl looking back over her shoulder.
+The guests remark that the girl resembles Meera; this enrages Vishwa, who slaps Abbas and causes everyone to leave.
+The next day, he takes Meera to the hospital to determine the paternity of her unborn child.
+Meanwhile, one of Vishwa's friends and his wife learn that Meera has been raped multiple times by Vishwa.
+Later, Vishwa hallucinates Abbas and Meera having sex, which drives him to Abbas's house to confront him.
+Vishwa beats Abbas, only to discover him having sex with another man, revealing that Abbas is gay.
+Vishwa is subsequently sentenced to seven years in prison.
+It is then revealed that Shiva was a fictional character Meera created to provoke Vishwa as a ploy to escape her marriage.
+In the end, Meera smiles, having gained her freedom.